bitcoin-core/bitcoincore.org/_posts/en/2017-03-13-performance-optimizations-1.md

 Initially, the process of bootstrapping a new Bitcoin client would involve a user fetching block data from a single peer with the consequence that any interruption or decrease in connection quality would significantly stall the process.
 With an ever-increasing blockchain size, this would result in sometimes massive waiting time for the synchronization to complete, with a large percentage of users reporting up to multi-day periods depending on their hardware.

-Headers first synchronization severely mitigates this issue using a new method that involves nodes first downloading and validating block headers from a single peer and then fetching block data in parallel from a multitude of others.
+Headers first synchronization completely mitigates this issue using a new method that involves nodes first downloading and validating block headers from a single peer and then fetching block data in parallel from a multitude of others.

 Complaints about initial block download time have been prevalent since the early days of Bitcoin.
 With headers first synchronization, the software took a major step forward in terms of usability for new users.
 Rather than wasting many hours on unreliable synchronization, nodes could now leverage their entire network of peers and cut down the bootstrapping time significantly.
 With the use of smarter algorithms, another asymptotic improvement was made to this crucial aspect of Bitcoin’s long term sustainability.